 5. Discussing Oral Care

-After placing your braces, your orthodontist will go over the basics of caring for them.
+After placing your braces, your metal braces orthodontics will go over the basics of caring for them.
 They will show you how to brush your teeth and may even provide you with some special toothbrushes to help ensure that you keep your braces clean.
 Brushes with small spindles are commonly suggested because they are great at helping you to remove food particles from around the brackets and between the wire and teeth.

 Your orthodontist will also go over with you all the foods that you should not eat while you have braces.
 Hard foods such as popcorn that might have kernels or candies are likely to break the cement bond between your tooth and bracket or otherwise damage your braces.
 In addition, it can be hard to get sticky, sugary foods out from behind your wire, so avoiding them altogether is often suggested.
 And don’t forget about those foods you have to take a bite out of, like apples, pears, or corn on the cob.
 These foods are likely to pop off a bracket and send you back to the orthodontist.